mariadb-corporation/MaxScale/Documentation/REST-API/Resources-MaxScale.md

 ```

 Update logging parameters.
 The request body must define updated values for the
 `data.attributes.parameters` object.
-All logging parameters apart from
-`log_to_shm` can be altered at runtime.
+All logging parameters can be altered at runtime.

 #### Response